mjit584/2019/content/pages/a-new-home/photo-image-map.md

   wallCircle.onclick = function () {
     var html = '';
-    html += '<p>There are no windows in this tiny room, which is a part of a hall-style dorm.
-The only entertainment in the room is a small TV atop a dresser which everyone in the room shares. </p>';
+    html += '<p>There are no windows in this tiny room, which is part of a hall-style dorm.
+The only entertainment is a small TV atop a dresser which everyone in the room shares.</p>';
     if (infoBox.innerHTML != html) {
       infoBox.innerHTML = html;
     } else {